rnett/symbol-export/README.md

 - Integrations with the Kotlin compiler, KSP, and Kotlinpoet
 - Reading and writing of annotation instances

+> [!WARNING]
+> Compatibility of compiler plugins with Kotlin's Incremental Compilation is somewhat iffy and may cause issues in some scenarios.

 ## Getting started

 All you need to do is apply the Gradle plugins to the appropriate projects and add a dependency between the exported symbols and the project that uses them.